MicrosoftDocs/cloud-developer-advocates/advocates/jonathan-giles.md

 ## About me

-I consider myself an expert on all things Java, and highly opinionated in API design.
+I consider myself an expert on all things Java, and am a strong advocate for considered, beautiful API design.
 I've previously held senior roles at Sun Microsystems and Oracle Corp where I worked in the Java team on aspects of the Java API that has shipped in all releases since Java 7.
 Most recently, I was a technical lead on the JavaFX UI toolkit, responsible for UI controls, CSS engine, the scene graph, FXML, and accessibility.

 In addition to this, I'm a JavaOne Rockstar speaker, a Dukes Choice award winner at JavaOne 2017 (for his open source work), a JavaOne track lead (for the user interface / user experience track, including the sessions related to JavaFX and the web), and a technical reviewer for a number of Java-related books.